Advocacy

 In 2021, HUD’s entries in the Unified Regulatory Agenda noted that they would be initiating a rulemaking on this issue.
 NALHFA contacted HUD staff to discuss the issue and articulate initial concerns.
 In the fall of 2022, HUD communicated to NALHFA directly that they are limited on what information they can share, but that the proposed rule is not trying to adversely impact local HFA’s.

-PRIORITY: NALHFA will submit comments pending the release of DPA guidance from HUD and commits to advocating for increased DPA assistance with senior HUD staff.
+PRIORITY: NALHFA will submit comments pending the release of DPA guidance from HUD and commit to advocating for increased DPA assistance with senior HUD staff.

 Restoring and Increasing HUD Funding: